interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 ===================  =========  ========================================================
 Parameter            Type       Description
 ===================  =========  ========================================================
+``committedTokens``  PolkaBTC   Number of PolkaBTC tokens the Vault has committed to, but not yet issued (as part of the issue process).
-``committedTokens``  PolkaBTC   Number of PolkaBTC tokens issued by this Vault, or locked by users' issue requests.
+``issuedTokens``     PolkaBTC   Number of PolkaBTC tokens issued by this Vault.
+``reservedTokens``   PolkaBTC   Number of PolkaBTC tokens the Vault has reserved for redeem requests, but not yet redeemed (as part of the redeem process).
 ``collateral``       DOT        Total amount of collateral provided by this Vault (note: "free" collateral is calculated on the fly and updated each time new exchange rate data is received).
 ``btcAddress``       bytes[20]  Bitcoin address of this Vault, to be used for issuing of PolkaBTC tokens.
 ===================  =========  ========================================================